-- Tardy 1--documentation in teacher records - Tardy 2--a warning from teacher to students - Tardy 3--teacher contacts parent - Tardy 4--discipline referral.
+- Tardy 1--Teacher documents in Infinite Campus (IC) / Warning - Tardy 2--Teacher documents in Infinite Campus (IC) / Warning - Tardy 3--Teacher documents in Infinite Campus (IC) / teacher contacts parent - Tardy 4--Teacher documents in Infinite Campus (IC) / Discipline Referral.
 The teacher must have contacted parents on tardy 3.
-The 4th tardy may result in after-school work detail, ISS, or suspension of driving privileges.
+The 4th tardy will result in before- or after-school work detail, ISS, and/or suspension of driving privileges.

-If students are late to school, they must check in at the Attendance Office.
-All HCSD-approved excuses apply to tardies and require documentation.
-Parent notes may also be written to excuse tardiness to school and these parent notes may contribute to the four (4) permitted excuses.
+All board-approved excuses apply to tardies and require documentation.
+Parent notes may also be written to excuse tardiness to the first block, and these parent notes can contribute to the four (4) parent excused absences.

-E. Procedure for Making Up Work Missed During an Absence
+Procedure for Making Up Work Missed During an Absence